sondregj/boml/versions/en/toml-v0.5.0.md

 Spec
 ----

-* TOML is case sensitive.
+* BOML is case sensitive.
-* A TOML file must be a valid UTF-8 encoded Unicode document.
+* A BOML file must be a valid UTF-8 encoded Unicode document.
 * Whitespace means tab (0x09) or space (0x20).
 * Newline means LF (0x0A) or CRLF (0x0D0A).